Using Water As The Generator Muffler

 2. Adding Padding Under the Generator

 Even though most of the noise from a typical generator is because of the movement of its internal components, vibrations that go to the ground also greatly contribute to the noise.
-Luckily, if you were to add some padding under the generator, there will be slightly less noise.
+Luckily, if you were to add some padding under the generator, there would be slightly less noise.

-A generator is more likely to be louder when placed on a solid surface like a pavement.
-However, slipping in something as simple as a fluffy mat or a rag can slightly reduce the vibrations and lead to less noise.
+A generator is more likely to be louder when placed on a solid surface like pavement.
+However, slipping in something as simple as a fluffy mat or a rag can reduce the vibrations and lead to less noise.

 3. Placing Exhaust Pipes Vertically

-At first, it might seem odd to place your exhaust pipes vertically as few generators have exhaust pipes that are positioned vertically.
-In reality though, placing the generator's exhaust pipes vertically is actually a form of sound deflection in that you will be directing sound from the exhaust pipes upwards rather than horizontally.
+At first, it might seem odd to place your exhaust pipes vertically, as few generators have exhaust pipes that are positioned vertically.
+In reality, though, placing the generator's exhaust pipes vertically is actually a form of sound deflection in that you will be directing sound from the exhaust pipes upwards rather than horizontally.

 4. Making Your Own Muffle Box